RJWright25/hydroflow/README.md

 Where $m_{p}$ is the mass of a particle $p$, and $\Delta G$ can refer to the inflow or outflow set.
 Such a calculation corresponds to a *gross* inflow or outflow rate, with the difference between these two reflecting the *net* change.
 In the case of gas particle flow rates, it is important to also include any stellar particles that were formed between $t_{\rm i}$ and $t_{\rm j}$ in the $\Delta G$ sets.
 This can be achieved by simply ensuring that a particle is gaseous at the initial snapshot, $t_{i}$; but not necessarily enforcing this requirement at  $t_{j}$.
 With a method for identifying the set of particles constituting the inflow and outflow sets, $\Delta G$, it is then also possible to characterise the properties of the $\Delta G$ sets (e.g. for their metallicity, temperature, density etc.).

 <img src="./graphics/lagrangianflow.png" width="1000"/>

+## Code outline

+### src_sims
+hydroflow/src_sims includes routines for (i) reading particle data and (ii) processing structure finder outputs from various simulations (as per each directory).

+Currently supported:
+* EAGLE snapshot outputs
+* EAGLE snipshots outputs.

+### src_physics
+hydroflow/src_physics includes low-level functions for conversions and profile-fitting (utils.py), tools to analyse galaxies (galaxy.py), and routines to analyse gas flows between outputs (gasflow.py).

+### run
+hydroflow/run contains the routines to separate cosmological boxes into sub-volumes, and to execute the gas flow algorithms as a job array over these sub-volumes.